-The active pharmaceutical ingredient, or API, for APR-246 is currently manufactured by a single contract manufacturer.
+The API, for APR-246 is currently manufactured by a single contract manufacturer.
 Although we may do so in the future, we do not currently have arrangements in place for redundant supply of the API for APR-246.
 We contract with a different manufacturer for formulation of drug product, sterile fill of vials, labeling and packaging, and the storage and distribution of APR-246 to clinical sites.